 1.Training Seminars: Attend and participate in all of the scheduled training seminars.
 Several seminars have presentation requirements- see seminar description.

-2. Prepare presentation for diversity seminar on a culturally adapted therapy.
+2. Prepare presentation for Clinical and Professional Issues Seminar on an empirically validated treatment.
 Provide references for the seminar participants.
-Topic must be approved by January 31, 2013.
+Topic must be approved by seminar instructor.

 3. Participate and present during case conference meetings.